K-upendra-7/abcd-agentic-training-vnr-upendra/README.md

     * A brief introduction to neural networks was also covered.
 * **Model Deployment:** Learned about storing trained ML models as `.pkl` files and using them in full-stack applications.
 * **APIs in Action:** A live demonstration using Chrome DevTools showed how to inspect API requests and responses, including methods, headers, and payloads.

+## Session 2: Cloud Platforms, APIs, and n8n Automation
+* **Date:** *10th September 2025*

+### Topics Covered
+The session focused on the practical aspects of cloud platforms, API integrations, and workflow automation using n8n.
+The following key concepts were introduced:
+* API Keys & OAuth
+* Authentication vs. Authorization
+* Cloud Platforms & Third-Party Integrations
+* Docker for containerized workflows

+### Practical Work & Key Achievements
+* **Google Cloud Integration:**
+    * Successfully created a new project on Google Cloud.
+    * Enabled the Email API.
+    * Connected the Gmail API to an n8n workflow.

+* **Telegram Bot Integration:**
+    * Created a new Telegram bot and generated the necessary API keys.
+    * Integrated the Telegram APIs with an n8n workflow.

+* **Troubleshooting & Testing:**
+    * Individually tested each node within the n8n workflows to ensure full functionality.
+    * Collaboratively resolved Docker-related challenges and other integration issues that arose during setup.

+## Session 3: Agentic AI, Transformers, and Advanced n8n Workflows
+* **Date:** *10th September 2025*

+### Topics Covered
+This session advanced both practical integration skills and the theoretical understanding of AI concepts.

+* **T-Shaped Developer & Agentic AI:**
+    * Introduced the T-shaped developer model, which encourages broad general knowledge with a deep specialization in Agentic AI.
+    * Studied core Agentic AI concepts including frameworks, hallucination management, and vectorization.
+    * Mapped student skills against the growth path toward becoming an Agentic AI developer.

+* **Transformer Architecture Concepts:**
+    * **Tokenization:** Converting text into machine-readable tokens.
+    * **Embedding:** Mapping the tokens into a numerical vector space.
+    * **Attention Mechanism:** Assigning weight to tokens that are most relevant in a given context.
+    * **Transformer Layers:** Using multiple stacked blocks to process the embeddings.
+    * **Unembedding:** Converting the final processed vectors back into output text.

+### Practical Work
+The hands-on portion of the session involved building and deploying a real-time AI workflow.

+* An n8n workflow was created to integrate Gmail, the Gemini AI Chat Model, and Telegram.
+* Explored the essential components that AI agents rely on: input, chat models, memory, and tools.
+* Conducted node-by-node testing to validate the functionality of the entire workflow.
+* The workflow was deployed live and tested in real-time scenarios.